Mid-semester evaluations are a process of discovering from students and faculty important aspects and possible positive changes for a course.

 Mid-semester evaluations have been offered at HSU since the Spring of 1997.
 Dr. Donald Wulff from the University of Washington offered a workshop on performing these evaluations in February, 1998.
 Since then we have had a local team of facilitators on campus.
 This project has been supported by the Office of Undergraduate Studies, the Faculty Development Committee and the Office of Academic Affairs.
 Read a recent history to learn more about the history of the program.

-To have a Mid-semester evaluation performed in a specific course, contact Diane Johnson.
+To have a Mid-semester evaluation performed in a specific course, contact Heather Ballinger.